Nebraska Public Media: Radio

 The Educational Television Commission had its mission broadened to radio in 1986, but it was 1989 before it could begin the groundwork for building a statewide public radio network.
 For many years, there were only two NPR members in the entire state—Omaha's KIOS and Lincoln's KUCV, which had signed on in 1974.
 In 1989, however, UNL bought KUCV from Union College.
 KUCV officially relaunched from its new studios on October 10, 1989.
 In 2001, KUCV moved from 90.9 FM (where it had been since 1980) to 91.1.

 In 1990, the commission opened stations in Alliance, Lexington, Columbus, Norfolk, and Hastings.
 North Platte, Bassett, Merriman, and Chadron followed in 1991.
 The entire Nebraska Public Radio Network (NPRN) was formally dedicated on October 8 in a special ceremony, broadcast live on NPRN and NETV.

 Last logo as NET Radio affiliated with NPR, used in January 2005 until May 14, 2021.

 The Nebraska Educational Telecommunications Facilities Corporation was established to facilitate lease/purchase of the GTE SpaceNet 3 transponder.

+On February 2, 2026, as part of NRG Media selling their Omaha stations to Usher Media Group, Nebraska Public Media announced that it would acquire KOOO from NRG for $1.2 million.
+Upon the completion of the sale on May 13, 2026, KOOO flipped to a hybrid news/talk and adult album alternative format.